-Interest rate risk is not actively hedged at present and, as such, the Bank voluntarily disclosed the quantum of this risk in the Pillar 3 document.
-Following Board approval on a new capital investment strategy (to invest capital evenly over a five-year period in fixed rate loans and bonds), the Bank plans to allocate capital (currently excluded from the Economic Value of Equity method) to these time buckets and reflect that in interest rate risk reports and assessments from 31st December 2022.
+The Bank implemented an IRRBB Framework at the end of 2021, based on the nine underlying Basel principles.
+Board subsequently approved a new capital investment strategy (to invest capital evenly over a five-year period in fixed rate loans and bonds).
+The PRA was engaged in advance of allocating capital (currently excluded from the Economic Value of Equity method) as approved by the Board and reflecting same in interest rate risk reports and assessments from 31st December 2022.